canonical/snapd/docs/security.md

 # Security policy

-Most of the security aspects of the system will be done via skills and slots.
-However for compatibility with the 15.04 snappy architecture there is a special skill called `migration-skill` that can be used to migrate using the 15.04 syntax.
+Most of the security aspects of the system will be done via skills and skill slots.
+However for compatibility with the 15.04 snappy architecture there is a special skill type called `migration-skill` that can be used to migrate using the 15.04 syntax.
 See the example below for the various ways the migration-skill can be used.

 ## Security with the migration skill